 An Extra Layer of Warmth

-One instance where I personally wear two pairs of socks is in winter when it’s below freezing.
+I personally wear two pairs of socks when hiking in winter, when it’s below freezing.
 It’s a well-known strategy by hikers to purchase a warm pair of insulated boots that are 1-2 sizes oversized and compensate for that by wearing two pairs of socks.
 Even most gear stores and manufacturers will usually recommend this advice.
 Wearing two pairs of socks just adds an additional layer of insulation, which is very useful in the winter.

 An Extra Layer of Padding for Uncomfortable Hiking Shoes